boutproject/BOUT-dev/manual/sphinx/users.rst

 launch the runs, so won’t work on machines which use a job submission system like PBS or SGE.

-These tests should all pass, but if not please send an error report to `mailto:benjamin.dudson@york.ac.uk <mailto:benjamin.dudson@york.ac.uk>`__ containing
+These tests should all pass, but if not please create an issue on Github containing:

 -  Which machine you’re running on

 -  The ``make.config`` file in the BOUT++ root directory

--  The run.log.\* files in the directory of the test which failed
+-  The ``run.log.*`` files in the directory of the test which failed

 If the tests pass, congratulations!
 You have now got a working installation of BOUT++.
 Unless you want to use some experimental features of BOUT++, skip to section [sec:running] to start running the code.

+.. _sec-advancedinstall:

 Advanced installation options
 =============================